Mechatronics-SDSU/software-workflow-intro/README.md

 ### How to Use ###

 As mentioned, the project has two packages.
-If these need to be rebuild for whatever reason you can use this commands:
+If these need to be rebuild for whatever reason you can use these commands:

+Publisher/Client:

     colcon build --packages-select package1

+Subscriber/Service:

     colcon build --packages-select package2

 When these are built, you can run them in two separate terminals using these commands (Make sure to source with . install/setup.bash first):

     ros2 run package1 talker

+and

     ros2 run package2 listener

 From there you will see the two packages and nodes communicating with each other.